“It’s a dangerous business, Frodo, going out your door.”

 - Don’t break up pot bound roots.
 These plants have many delicate root hairs and don’t recover well from root disturbance.

-- This plant family is happy to climb a trellis, which can save you space and maximize sun exposure at air flow, both of which will help stave off powdery mildew.
+- This plant family is happy to climb a trellis, which can save you space and maximize sun exposure and air flow, both of which will help stave off powdery mildew.

-These are one of the few crops you can plant deeper than they were in the pot.
+Tomatoes and other nightshades are one of the few crops you can plant deeper than they were in the pot.
 All the bumps at the base of the stem will become new roots to support the plant’s growth and fruit production.
+Go as deep as you want with tomatoes, less so with eggplants and peppers.

-A season extender like a hoop-house or greenhouse is ideal for these big, warmth loving tomatoes.
+Secrets for Growing Slicing Tomatoes: A season extender like a hoop-house or greenhouse is ideal for big, warmth loving tomatoes.
 However, up at Edible Stories Market Garden, they are able to get a good set of slicing tomatoes outdoors too.
 The secrets: choose an indeterminate variety and train on a trellis that has full sun and faces south.
 Keep up with pruning suckers.
 (Branches that grow out of the joint of other branches.)
 Use a dark mulch like compost to keep the soil warm.
-Pick just before ripe and they will keep giving much longer than our cherry/grape varieties that tend to put out all at once.
+Pick fruits just before they ripen to encourage them to keep giving.

 Perennials Veggies and Herbs